 - 7.1 Collect all samples in duplicate.
 Grab samples must be collected in glass containers.
-Conventional sampling practices5 should be followed, except that the bottle must not be prewashed with sample before collection. - 7.2 The samples must be iced or refrigerated at 4°C from the time of collection until extraction.
-Chemical preservatives should not be used in the field unless more than 24 hours will elapse before extraction.
-If the samples will not be extracted within 48 hours of collection, the sample should be adjusted to a pH range of 6.0 to 8.0 with sodium hydroxide or sulfuric acid. - 7.3 All samples must be extracted within 7 days of collection, and analyzed within 40 days of extraction.6
+Conventional sampling practices5 should be followed, except that the bottle must not be prewashed with sample before collection. - 7.2 The samples must be iced or refrigerated at 4°C from the time of collection until extraction. - 7.3 Chemical preservatives should not be used in the field unless more than 24 hours will elapse before delivery to the laboratory.
+If the samples will not be extracted within 48 hours of collection, the sample should be adjusted to a pH range of 6.0 to 8.0 with sodium hydroxide or sulfuric acid. - 7.4 All samples must be extracted within 7 days and completely analyzed within 40 days of extraction6.